We provide a four-day a week Lunch Supervision program due to early dismissals on Fridays. Please visit our Lunch Supervision page for information.

 Please remember to send the proper eating utensils to school with your child’s lunch and/or snacks.
 If our lunch team provide a plastic utensil to your child please wash it and continue to use it.

 Nut allergies are present in our school population, as are other food allergies.
 We ask that nuts or food containing nuts are not brought to our school.
-Please check with your child's teacher before sending food to be shared with the class to school.
+At this time, please do not send in food to be shared with the class or other students.

 We ask that students do not share food during lunch or snack time.
 See our Illness & Medical page for more allergy information.

-It’s time to add LBS Fun Lunches to your schedule.
+School Council volunteers organize the Healthy Hunger lunch program.
 These lunches are a tremendous treat for the students.
-A day they look forward to each week and a break from packing lunches for parents.
+A day they look forward and a break from packing lunches for parents.
 We are using Healthy Hunger, a FREE online management system for school lunches.
 See attached information and instructions or visit https://www.healthyhunger.ca/

-Fun Lunches will occur weekly and participation is optional.
+Fun Lunches will occur every other week and participation is optional.
 Your family may participate as often or infrequently as you choose.
 We focus on ensuring the cost is minimal and enjoyment is maximized.

 Last year and continuing this year we have added 20% to the cost of each item as part of our fundraising.
-This money helps to provide items such as, but not limited to field trip subsidies, laptop trolleys, laminator, printer, paper cutter and Artist in Residence supplies.
+This money helps to provide items such as, but not limited to field trip subsidies, art supplies, technology and Artist in Residence supplies.

 We attempt to offer different options on the menu and when possible do our best to consider allergies.
 If the options do not work for your child we encourage you to provide a special lunch.
 Please respect the order deadlines as we nor the restaurants can not make ANY changes after the cut-off period.
-Also if your child is not present for lunch that day, their order will be held in the front office fridge only till the end of the day and then disposed.
-The school will not keep them over the weekend.
+Also if your child is not present for lunch that day, their order will be held in the front office fridge only until the end of the day and then disposed.
+The school will not keep them longer.
 Watch the blog for updates and reminders.

-Email us if you’d like to volunteer your time to help deliver lunches to the classrooms.
-Extra hands are ALWAYS appreciated!
+Email us if you’d like to volunteer your time for Healthy Hunger Lunches.
 It’s not a huge time commitment but you do need to have your Police Clearance and volunteer paperwork completed.
-We look forward to a great year of Fun Lunches and appreciate your support.
+Volunteers are not permitted to bring younger, non-school aged children during volunteer time.
+We look forward to a great year of Healthy Hunger Lunches and appreciate your support.